 Hanging Tongue Syndrome is usually the result of genetics and isn’t symptomatic of any greater health problem.

-It just means that you may have to feed him soft food and keep an eye on his dental hygiene.
+It just means that you may have to feed them soft food and keep an eye on their dental hygiene.

 The most important thing to remember about dogs with Hanging Tongue Syndrome is that they need access to water at all times because their tongue is always dried out from being exposed to air and not being moisturized by saliva.